gosiao/gosiao.github.com/_pages/research/fde.md

 Currently available FDE schemes are limited to non-relativistic or quasi-relativistic Hamiltonians and only to few molecular properties (not higher than of second-order).
-And the developments in the *fully*-relativistic four-component (4c) framework with the Dirac-Coulomb (DC) Hamiltonian and various DFT and WFT methods for the wide range of second- and third-order molecular properties are certainly needed.
+The developments in the *fully*-relativistic four-component (4c) framework with the Dirac-Coulomb (DC) Hamiltonian and various DFT and WFT methods for the wide range of second- and third-order molecular properties are certainly needed.

-This extension is essential to systems with heavy atoms and to properties which depend on the electron density near the nucleus - as for them the relativistic effects are expected to be significant - such as the properties observed in nuclear magnetic resonance (NMR) spectroscopy or in the X-ray spectroscopy, however owing to recent advancements in relativistic quantum chemistry, more unexpected examples of significant relativistic effects on valence properties are found.
+This extension is essential to systems with heavy atoms and to properties which depend on the electron density near the nucleus - as for them the relativistic effects are expected to be significant - such as the properties observed in nuclear magnetic resonance (NMR) spectroscopy or in the X-ray spectroscopy, however recent advancements in relativistic quantum chemistry also show examples of significant relativistic effects on valence properties.

 The methodology development in this direction will therefore allow to revisit and calculate various properties, notably in systems with heavy elements, with the relativistic, correlation and environmental effects calculated from the start.